-Last update: Tuesday, November 19th, 2013
+Last update: Tuesday, January 19th, 2016

-The last “Magic Quadrant for Cloud Infrastructure as a Service” was published on August 19th, 2013.
+The last “Magic Quadrant for Cloud Infrastructure as a Service” was published on May 18th, 2015.
 (If you’re not a client, see the free reprint.)

-Like the previous Cloud IaaS MQ, it will be focused on true cloud IaaS — self-service, highly-automated, and on-demand, targeted at IT organizations that want to obtain virtual data center resources and manage the operations themselves, whether those resources are multi-tenant or single-tenant, hosted by the service provider or on-premises.
-(It is strictly a service provider evaluation, focused on highly-standardized offerings, and even though private cloud IaaS will be part of the evaluation, providers must have a public cloud IaaS offering to qualify.)
+Like the previous Cloud IaaS MQ, it will be focused on true cloud IaaS — self-service, highly-automated, and on-demand, targeted at IT organizations that want to obtain infrastructure-related capabilities and manage the operations themselves, whether those resources are multi-tenant or single-tenant, hosted by the service provider or on-premises.
+This evaluation contains significant PaaS infrastructure elements as well, owing to the increasing convergence and integration of the IaaS and PaaS markets.

 The MQ is expected to proceed according to the following approximate timeline:

-- December 9th: Confirmation of contacts.
+- December 14th: Confirmation of contacts.

-- January 6th: Send out the survey.
+- December 16th: Send out pre-qualification survey.

-- January 20th:Deadline for returning the survey.
+- January 15th:Deadline for returning the pre-qualification survey.

-- January 27th: Inclusion notices sent out.
+- January 20th: Inclusion notices sent out.

-- February 17th: Deadline for supplemental data.
+- February 26th: Deadline for supplemental information.

-- Week of March 3rd: Draft for vendor review.
+- Mid-March: Draft for vendor review.